firedrakeproject/firedrake/docs/source/solving-interface.rst

 solver about it as before.
 A :class:`~firedrake.nullspace.MixedVectorSpaceBasis` takes a list of :class:`~firedrake.nullspace.VectorSpaceBasis` objects defining the null spaces of each of the diagonal blocks in the mixed operator.
+In addition, as a first argument, you must provide the :class:`~.MixedFunctionSpace` you're building a basis for.
 You do not have to provide a null space for all blocks.
 For those you don't care about, you can pass an indexed function space at the appropriate position.
-For example, imagine we have a mixed space :math:`W = V \times Q` and an operator which has a null space of constant functions in :math:`V` (this occurs, for example, for a discretisation of the mixed poisson problem on the surface of a sphere).
+For example, imagine we have a mixed space :math:`W = V
+\times Q` and an operator which has a null space of constant functions in :math:`V` (this occurs, for example, for a discretisation of the mixed poisson problem on the surface of a sphere).
 We can specify the null space (indicating that we only really care about the constant function) as:

 .. code-block:: python